 Today we board a limited express thunderbird train to Osaka before changing to the bullet train to Hiroshima.
 On arrival, we check in before touring Japan’s most haunting and significant memorial, the Atomic Bomb Dome.
 The former industrial promotion hall was closest to the hypocentre of the nuclear bomb and along with the Hiroshima Peace Memorial Museum serves as a stark reminder of the horrors of war.
 This evening for dinner we try the local speciality, Okonomiyaki, a type of pancake filled with vegetables and seafood or pork.
 Overnight Hiroshima (B, D)

 We board the bullet train to Kyoto, travelling only with our hand luggage as the large suitcases will once again be transported by road.
 On arrival, we visit the Kiyomizu Temple complex built entirely without using nails.
 The temple was first constructed in 798 but the present-day building is a re-construction from 1633.
 The main hall has a large veranda that juts out over the hillside and commands an excellent view of the city.
 From here it is a gentle walk down the hill through the shops and teahouses of the Higashiyama district.
-This evening we have dinner in a local restaurant.
+This evening we have dinner in a local restaurant in the Pontocho dining strip.
 Overnight Kyoto (B, D)

 Today we visit Sanjusangendo, Japan’s longest wooden structure housing 1001 statues of Kannon, the Goddess of Mercy.
 This afternoon we visit the National Museum to see the collection of archaeological relics, sculptures, ceramics and costumes.
-We have dinner tonight in one of the many restaurants in the atmospheric Pontocho dining strip.
-Overnight Kyoto (B, D)
+Overnight Kyoto (B)

 Today we visit Ginkakuji, the Temple of the Silver Pavilion.
 Original plans to cover the main structure in silver foil like the Golden Pavilion were never realised and the building is now covered in black lacquer.
 The wooded grounds covered in mosses feature a sand garden with a carefully structured sand mountain designed to resemble Mt Fuji.
-Outside the temple is the Philosophers Path, where we enjoy a pleasant stroll alongside the tree lined canal.
+Outside the temple is the Philosopher’s Path, where we enjoy a pleasant stroll alongside the tree lined canal.
 This afternoon we visit the Daitokuji temple complex and its two dozen sub temples and their associated Zen gardens.
-The complex grew into a centre for Tea Ceremony associated with the master practitioner, Sen-no Rikyu in the 15th-century.
-(B)
+The complex grew into a centre for Tea Ceremony associated with the master practitioner, Sen-no Rikyu in the 15th century.
+Overnight Kyoto (B)

 Today we venture outside of Kyoto to Arashiyama and the world class 14th-century Zen garden at Tenryuji against the backdrop of the Arashiyama mountains.
 After a vegetarian temple lunch in the gardens we explore the Sagano Bamboo Grove, forming a canopy over the footpath.
 This has become one of the most photographed sites in Japan.
 Returning to Kyoto we visit Nijo Castle built in 1603 as the Kyoto residence of the Edo period Shogun, Tokugawa Ieyasu.
 Overnight Kyoto (B, L)

 Today is at leisure to simply relax, shop or enjoy the many attractions of Kyoto not covered on the tour.
 We recommend a visit to Nishiki markets and a wander through the basement food halls of the local department stores.
-We gather for a farewell dinner in a local kaiseki restaurant where a Maiko will entertain us with a traditional dance performance.
-(B, D)
+We gather for a farewell dinner in a local restaurant.
+Overnight Kyoto (B, D)

 The tour concludes after breakfast.
 Transfers have been arranged to either Kansai or Itami airports in Osaka for passengers booking their flights through Academy Travel.
 (B)